parisepigenetics/RASflow_EDC/README.md

 ```
 You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/output/PROJECTNAME/ PathTo/WhereYouWantToSave/
 ```
 and the huge files will stay on the server.
-You can of course download them as well if you have space (and this is recommanded for the long term).
+You can of course download them as well if you have space (and this is recommended for the long term).

 ### Trimmed reads
 After trimming, the fastq are stored in the intermediate folder defined in `configs/config_main.yaml` at `OUTPUTPATH:`.